Chris Drake

 Chris Drake (born James Christian Droste, December 11, 1923 – July 9, 2006) was an American actor best known for his co-star role of the 1950s television series Sheena, Queen of the Jungle, in which he co-starred with Irish McCalla.

 Early life

 Drake was born near Richmond, Virginia.
 He traced his family's roots in Virginia back to 1638.
 When he was 10 years old, he moved with his family to California, after his father had developed an incurable skin condition.
 They settled in Manhattan Beach.
 Drake graduated from El Segundo High School.

-He joined and served in the United States Marine Corps from 1942–1944 during World War II and fought, as a member of Carlson's Raiders, at Guadalcanal, where he suffered multiple wounds, after which he spent over 11 months in eight Naval Hospitals and was awarded the Purple Heart.
+He joined and served in the United States Marine Corps from 1942 to 1944 during World War II and fought, as a member of Carlson's Raiders, at Guadalcanal, where he suffered multiple wounds, after which he spent over 11 months in eight Naval Hospitals and was awarded the Purple Heart.
 Additionally, he also received two presidential unit citations for gallantry.